bruceravel/SCFtests/README.md

 depends the model.
 The starting condition is not the same in _Feff6_ as in _Feff8_ without self-consistency.
 This is seen by the 3.3 eV shift in fitted E0 value.
-Furthermore, the threshold changes as charge is transfered and self-consistency is reached.
+Furthermore, the threshold changes as charge is transferred and self-consistency is reached.
 This results in a -6 eV shift relative to _Feff6_.

 My standard explanation of the E0 fitting parameter when I am teaching